-Employment in the district is strong, with the majority of people employed in manufacturing, health care and social assistance, retail trade, agriculture, forestry and fishing, and construction industries as at February 2015.
-As at February 2015, there were approximately 5,601 businesses operating in the district (2004: 4,736).
+Employment in the district is strong, with the majority of people employed in manufacturing, health care and social assistance, retail trade, agriculture, forestry and fishing, and construction industries as at February 2016.
+As at February 2016, there were approximately 5,595 businesses.
 The Agriculture, Forestry and Fishing industry sector accounts for around 23% of these businesses.

 Visitors are a significant contributor to the district's economy, with the district providing a gateway to the central South Island.

-The latest Infometrics report for the quarter ended December 2015 shows progress for some key economic indicators, compared to the NZ situation.
+The latest Infometrics report for the quarter ended December 2016 shows progress for some key economic indicators, compared to the NZ situation.